artemkrachulov/AKImageCropperView/README.md

 func refresh()
 ```

-Call this method to refresh all sizes of the views that used to construct the copper view.
+Call this method to refresh all sizes of the views that used to construct the Cropper view.

 ```swift
 func destroy()
 ```

-Call this method to destroy the copper view with removing itself from superview.
+Call this method to destroy the Cropper view with removing itself from superview.

 ### Crop rectangle